 - Having less stuff costs less money | There’s more money to put towards college, retirement, vacations, and things that will improve your quality of life.

 How to embrace minimalism with kids in the house

-I think if we develop a mindset of frugality (note: frugality does not equal deprivation or poverty) then we’ll raise more responsible kids.
+I think if we develop a mindset of minimalism with kids in the family then we’ll raise more responsible and level-headed kids.
 Here are some thoughts on this motto and how it can relate to life with our kiddos.

 1. Use it Up.

 A first good rule to minimalism with kids at home is this… use up what you’ve got.

 This is referring to consumable goods and material things you already own.
 No need to buy more of something you already have.
 It’s good to stock up on some essential items, but be wise in how much you purchase.